It’s almost 29th March, but nobody seems to know what’s happening with Brexit.

-If you’re planning a road trip around Europe for next summer – depending on whether there’s a Brexit deal or not – your preparation checklist might need to change.
+If you’re planning a road trip around Europe for this summer – depending on whether there’s a Brexit deal or not – your prep checklist might need to change.

 At the moment, your driving licence is valid in the EU.
 You can drive, for work or pleasure, with your UK licence without any additional documents.
 If you move to another EU country, you can exchange your licence for one from your new home country – and not have to retake a driving test.

 It’s likely that a no-deal Brexit will change this, so here’s what you can expect:

 What do I need to do before driving to an EU country?

 International Driving Permits